Skip to main content

 Liver function

-• Acute serious liver injury has been observed with ELEVIDYS.
-Administration of ELEVIDYS may result in elevations of liver enzymes (eg, GGT, ALT) and total bilirubin, typically seen within 8 weeks
+• Acute serious liver injury, including life-threatening and fatal acute liver failure, has occurred with ELEVIDYS.
+Administration of ELEVIDYS may result in elevations of liver enzymes (eg, GGT, ALT, AST) and total bilirubin, typically seen within 8 weeks

-• Monitor liver function weekly for the first 3 months via clinical exam and analysis of GGT and total bilirubin levels.
+• Monitor liver function weekly for the first 3 months via clinical exam and analysis of AST, ALT, GGT, albumin, aPTT, INR, and total bilirubin levels.
 Continue monitoring if clinically indicated, until results are unremarkable (normal clinical exam and GGT and total bilirubin levels return to near baseline levels)

 Platelet count monitoring